 “The addition of copper to this grade gives it corrosion resistant properties superior to the conventional chrome nickel stainless steels, in particular to sulphuric, phosphoric and acetic acids.
 However, there is limited use with hydrochloric acids.
 It also has a high resistance to pitting in chloride solutions, a high resistance to both crevice and stress corrosion cracking.
 Alloy 904L performs better than other austenitic stainless steels due to the higher alloying of nickel and molybdenum.” –source

-The same source also points out that 904L is non-magnetic in all conditions, an excellent quality to have when it comes these extremely sensitive little machines!
+The same resource also points out that 904L is non-magnetic in all conditions, an excellent quality to have when it comes these extremely sensitive little machines!

 In our search for this answer, it became clear that pricing information on 316L is more readily available, as well as scrap prices and overall availability.
 316L appears to be more widely used and readily available in various sizes and quantities.
 904L is obtainable, but there is far less pricing information out there.

 However, when it comes to manufacturing watch components, most factories are set-up for working with 316L steel.
-Using raw 904L may require a difference process or different machinery.
-It is said that Rolex has invested heavily in developing machines that allow them to work with 904L, this blurb on their site backs it up:
+Does using raw 904L steel require a difference process or different machinery?
+It is said that Rolex has invested heavily in developing machines that allow them to work with 904L in-house, this statement from their 904L marketing video (see above) backs it up:

-It is the watch industry after all, so the paragraph above may just be the result of more marketing and misconceptions within the watch community.
-According to this site, 904L is no more difficult to work with than 316L:
+It is the watch industry after all, so this claim may just be the result of marketing smoke and mirrors.
+According to this site (which proclaims to be the leading online publication for the Materials Science community), 904L is no more difficult to work with than 316L:

 “Grade 904L stainless steels are high purity steels with low sulfur content.
 They can be machined using any standard methods.”

-There is so much misinformation being spread by other watch blogs and sellers on the topic of Rolex and their use of 904L.
+There is so much misinformation being spread by other watch blogs and sellers on the topic of Rolex 904L steel.
 Let’s clarify some things:

-Is Rolex the only brand to use 904L steel?
+Is Rolex the only watch brand to use 904L steel?
+No.

-What was the first Rolex watch to use 904L?
+What was the first Rolex watch to use 904L steel?
+Sea-Dweller.

 Bonus: What is STEELINOX?
 In French, the word for “stainless” is inox or inoxydable.
 In metallurgical terms, inox steel is stainless steel.
 “Steelinox” is simply the Rolex way to say it, duh!